-Each Clearing Firm, omnibus account and foreign broker submitting large trader positions in accordance with Rule 532 must submit for each reportable account the EDRP volume bought and sold in the reportable instrument, by contract month, and additionally for EOOs, by put and call strike.
+Each Clearing Firm, Participant Firm, omnibus account and foreign broker submitting large trader positions in accordance with Rule 532 must submit for each reportable account the EDRP volume bought and sold in the reportable instrument, by Ceontract month, and additionally for exchange of options for options EOOs, by put and call strike.
 The information must be included in the daily Large Trader report to the Exchange.